 The penalties for not complying with GDPR are severe, at a financial cost of up to €20 million or 4 per cent of worldwide annual turnover (whichever is greater), not to mention the potential reputational cost to a business in the hospitality industry.
 However, these possible losses can be easily avoided if the hotel leaves enough time to efficiently adapt to the regulation.

-The GDPR team at Crowe Horwath can help hoteliers devise and implement a plan to ensure compliance in advance of the May 2018 deadline.
+The GDPR team at Crowe Horwath can help hoteliers and hospitality businesses devise and implement a plan to ensure compliance in advance of the May 25 deadline.
 If you would like to find out more about how we can help you contact Roseanna O’Hanlon or Simone Kennedy of our risk consulting team.